kalbir/personal-awesome-list/README.md

 # Personal Awesome List

 I constantly find myself looking for that one link to the great article on X that I read about that would be really helpful right now.
-Maybe a personal [awsome list](https://github.com/sindresorhus/awesome) would help.
+Maybe a personal [awesome list](https://github.com/sindresorhus/awesome) would help.

 ## Product Management